Angina (Chest Pain) Causes and Risk Factors

 Your work life can increase your risk of angina.
-Examples include work that limits your time available for sleep, involves high stress, requires long periods of sitting or standing, is noisy, or exposes you to potential hazards such as radiation.
+Examples include work that limits your available time for sleep, involves high stress, requires long periods of sitting or standing, is noisy, or exposes you to potential hazards such as radiation.

 Family history and genetics

 Coronary heart disease often runs in families.
 Also, people who have no lifestyle-related risk factors can develop heart disease.
-These factors suggest that genes are involved in coronary heart disease and can influence a person’s risk of developing angina.
+These factors suggest that genes are involved in coronary heart disease and can affect a person’s risk of developing angina.

 The more heart disease risk factors you have, the greater your risk of developing angina.
 The main lifestyle risk factors for angina include:

-- Alcohol use, for variant angina
+- Alcohol use, for vasospastic angina

 - Illegal drug use, which can cause your heart to race or damage your blood vessels